TÜV: TÜV Association

 The TÜV Association or TÜV-Verband e.
 V. in German (formerly VdTÜV or Verband der TÜV e.
 V.) represents the interests of the Technical Inspection Associations (TÜV) in Germany and Europe vis a vis politics, authorities, economy and the public.
 The association has its headquarters in Berlin and also maintains an EU representation in Brussels.

 The aim of the TÜV Association is to improve the technical and digital safety of vehicles, products, systems and services through independent assessments.
 Together with its members, the TÜV Association pursues the goal of maintaining the high level of technical safety in our society and creating trust for the digital world.
 To achieve this, the experts of the TÜV Association are involved in the further development of standards and regulations.
 Currently, the main focus is on strengthening digital security and meeting the growing demands for sustainability in our society.

-Since June 2020, Dirk Stenkamp, Chairman of the Board of Management of TÜV NORD AG, has been Chairman of the TÜV Association.
+Since June 2024, Michael Fübi, chairman of the Board of Management of TÜV Rheinland, has been chairman of the TÜV Association.
 The chairmanship rotates every two years.
-Since 2017, Joachim Bühler has been Managing Director of the TÜV Association.
+Since 2017, Joachim Bühler has been managing director of the TÜV Association.

 The TÜV Association has six main members.
 In addition, there are two industry members and five associate members.